Bass Brewery: Shandy Bass

-Shandy Bass was a 0.5% ABV shandy made with Bass beer and lemonade.
+A 1.2% (later 0.5% ABV) shandy made with Bass beer and lemonade.
+A Pilsner variant in a white can was also available.
 Introduced in 1972, it was made by Britvic.
 It was discontinued in 2018.

 Bass overseas

 Belgium

 Bass Pale Ale has been brewed under licence in Belgium since the Interbrew takeover.
 It is typically sold in 25cl bottles at 5.2% ABV.

 United States

 Draught Bass has been exported to America since at least 1966.
 In 2001, 66,500,000 litres of Bass were sold in the United States.
 However Bass suffered under the custodianship of InBev and later Anheuser-Busch InBev as it is undergoing heavy decline in American consumption, with 24,200,000 litres sold in the country in 2010.
-Molson Coors have pledged funding to support the Bass brand in America, and since June 2012, Bass has been brewed in Merrimack, New Hampshire, at 5% ABV for the American market.
+Molson Coors pledged funding to support the Bass brand in America, and since June 2012, Bass has been brewed in Merrimack, New Hampshire, at 5% ABV for the American market.

 Elsewhere

 In 1860, Bass was the first foreign beer to be sold in Japan.